nsultova/dvc_tutorial_series/README.md

-This is the code-part of the mini-series I published [here](!) - you can also find all parts in markdown format without paywall within the `/content` directory.
+This is the code-part of the mini-series I published [here](!)
+(Yet to be published officially) - you can also find all parts in markdown format without paywall within the `/content` directory.

 ### Code structure